rowlandhill/ruby-vs-js-objects-study/README.md

 -   Define a class for an object in Ruby that assigns attributes in the constructor.
 -   Create an instance of an object in Ruby using the `new` method.
--   Write setter and getter instance methods for Ruby objects.
+-   Write setter and getter instance methods for Ruby objects and JavaScript objects.

 ## Instructions